 Don’t let visitors leave without a strong call to action.
 Every page of your website should ask for something.
 It can be a donation, a share, a volunteer request or even simple reminder to vote for you.

 Do give a reason for visitors to come back again and again.
 Provide regular news and updates to your site.
 Include interactive features to keep visitors interested and engaged.

 Do know the difference between your primary and general election.
 While nothing is ever really ‘deleted’ on the web, you may want to consider tweaking or expanding your online message for the general electorate after you’ve won your primary.
 ‘Red meat’ may get you on the ballot, but a candidate usually has to attract more than just the base to win a general election.

 When it is time, wind down your online campaign properly.
 Your supporters deserve it.

 Online Candidate websites include an easy-to-use interface, great custom design, and built-in tools designed specifically for political candidates.
-Plus, we provide great support!
-Check out our campaign website packages.
+View our campaign website design packages.